PatrickMaiyer/Portapack_Wiki/SMA-Antenna-connector.md

 # Replacing a broken connector

-1. Desolder the original, use enough flux (i.e. [this "self cleaning" variant](https://s.click.aliexpress.com/e/_DEfOQ85)) and add solder.
+1. Desolder the original, use enough flux (i.e. [this "self cleaning" variant](https://s.click.aliexpress.com/e/_DEfOQ85)) and fresh solder.
 If there is parts of the SMA connector still there, it might be more difficult to remove because the thermal mass.

 ![image](https://user-images.githubusercontent.com/1091420/233613342-dfb284ee-b9ea-4851-8bed-b1313042632f.png)